kelsiebesingeryeh/kelsie-travel-tracker/README.md

 5. [Appreciation](#appreciation)

 ## Introduction
-In this project we were tasked to build a travel tracking website that allowed us to pull data from an API running a local server and displaying information based upon a specific user chosen at login.
+In this project we were tasked to build a travel tracking website that allowed us to pull data from an API running a local server to display information based upon a specific user chosen at login.
 The goal of this project was for us to build a website using API data to send and receive information.
 Please follow the setup instructions below on how to begin!

-## Setup Instructions
+## Setup Instructions for Webpack
 #### Clone This Repo
 That's right, clone not fork.
 You will use this repo multiple times, but you can only fork a repository once.
 So here is what you need to do to clone the repo and still be able to push changes to your repo: